xzhang03/Pico-ADS131M04/README.md

 ADS131M04 is a 24 bit ADC that transmits data over SPI.
 The main advantage of ADS131M04 over other older ADCs are: 1) ADS131M04 uses simultaneous sampling of 4 input channels and therefore avoids MUX-related data-rate loss (e.g., as in ADS1256), 2)ADS131M04 supports higher speed SPI (max 15.625 MHz per datasheet), 3) it has 24 bit read depth, 4) it has a max sampling rate of 32KSPS for all 4 channels, 5) it is available as of 12/2022.
 The max voltage input swing of ADS131M04 is +/- 1.2V.

 ## Clock module
 SIT2024BM-S3-33N-8.192000 is a 8.192 MHz oscillator with 3.3V logic voltage.
 In practice any 8.192 MHz MEMS oscillator (XO standard type) should work.
+Clock frequencies can be halved twice with D Flip Flops.

 ## PINOUT
 #### Main module